OpenAstronomy/openastronomy.github.io/_projects/2018/poliastro/web-app-neos.md

 * Have set up a development environment and tried to build some basic Dash application

-##### Midterm
+##### 1st evaluation

 * Have a basic web application to display the 3D trajectory of one NEO of choice
 * Have all code, tests and documentation in GitHub

+##### 2nd evaluation

+* Allow the user to change the epoch and/or select a time period
+* Add examples of popular NEOs and showcase some approaches from the news
+* Have all code, tests and documentation in GitHub

 ##### Final

 * Allow the user to display more than one NEO in the application
-* Allow the user to change the epoch and/or select a time period
-* Add examples of popular NEOs and showcase some approaches from the news
 * Allow the user to export the result as a Python script
 * Have all code, tests and documentation in GitHub